Author Emily Barr reveals how Cornwall kick starts her creativity

 And then I wake up.
 In reality, writing in Cornwall is like writing anywhere else: you need to shut out the world, stare at the work in progress, drink your bodyweight in coffee and swear under your breath at the realisation that you still have 47,000 words to write and a looming deadline.
 Nonetheless, writers tend to spend a lot of time looking out of the nearest window, and what you see from a Cornish window can be distracting enough for the chapter to be finished with relative serenity.
 Not only that, but the landscape here is a wonderful setting for characters to go about their dramatic lives.

-I have lived in Falmouth for six years, and am working on my thirteenth novel: much as writing is inevitably a solitary indoor pursuit, Cornwall is an inspiring place to live and work.
+Writing is inevitably a solitary indoor pursuit, Cornwall is an inspiring place to live and work.
 I adore the light, even on a misty day.
 I love having the Atlantic ocean all around.
 There is something magical about being at the very end of the country, on the edge of the continent, teetering on the brink of thousands of miles of ocean.
 The long shadows on the beach on a winter afternoon make the scene otherworldly, halfway to fairyland.

 Cornwall is rich with writers, past and present

 In a literary sense, Cornwall is rich with writers, past and present.
-My favourite novel is Frenchman’s Creek by Daphne Du Maurier, which is set on the Helford Estuary.
+My favourite novel is Frenchman’s Creek by Daphne Du Maurier, which is set on the Helford River.
 It tells the story of a disgraced society wife, Lady Dona St Columb, coming to her husband’s estate in Cornwall and meeting a dashing pirate whose boat is moored in the creek (something that happens to me all the time).
 The setting is a character in itself, and the book is a glorious love letter to the area as well as a breathtaking adventure.

 Numerous writers have taken inspiration from a Cornish setting range: they range from Patrick Gale to Rosamunde Pilcher, who is single handedly responsible for bringing many many German tourists to Cornwall.
 Not only that, but there are many people living here who love to write, as a sideline, because they feel a compulsion to put pen to paper.
 I teach creative writing courses here from time to time, and am always amazed at the talented writers who come along: Cornwall attracts and inspires writers and would-be writers.